nicopozo/mockserver/README.md

 go build .
 ```

-Before running we configure the folder containing the CSV files.
+Before running we configure the JSON file with the mocks.

 ```sh
 export MOCKS_FILE=/tmp/mocks.json